ayonic/Solana-Agent-Wallet/README.md

 ## Requirements Mapping

-This section maps the project features to the requirements for an agentic wallet prototype.
+This section maps the project features to the bounty requirements for an agentic wallet prototype.

 - **Programmatic wallet creation**
-  - Implemented by `WalletRegistry` and `AgentWallet` in [`src/wallet`](file:///c:/Users/DELL-PC/OneDrive/Desktop/solana-agent-wallet/src/wallet).
+  - Implemented by `WalletRegistry` and `AgentWallet` in [`src/wallet`] (/solana-agent-wallet/src/wallet).
   - Wallets are created or loaded per agent ID with encrypted on-disk storage.

 - **Autonomous transaction signing**